 An emergency situation like this is probably not likely to happen anytime soon.
 However it's always good to be well-prepared in case it does happen.

 Yes, you can buy silver at spot price.
 However it will take a lot of time and effort to find the right seller.
-You can't go to any of the large online dealers like Golden Eagle Coins and buy at spot price.
+You can't go to any of the large online dealers like Money Metals Exchange and buy at spot price.
 Dealers sell silver at a premium in order to make a profit.

 In order for you to buy at spot price, you need to find the right seller.
 You can put up a Craigslist ad for buying silver and see what type of responses you get.
 Even then it will be difficult, because other buyers may be willing to pay a little above spot price.